Gérard Pelisson: Early life

 Pelisson was born in Lyon in 1932 and obtained his engineering diploma from the École Centrale Paris in 1955.
 He was a graduate of Massachusetts Institute of Technology (MIT) in Boston.

 Career

 Pelisson co-founded the hospitality company the Accor Group.

 In September 2008, he wrote, together with Paul Dubrule, the history of the adventure of Accor Group published in the Harmony of the Accor Group by Transversales Éditions.
 As one of the supporters of Charles Millon, he was a Patron of the International School of Business and Development 3A in 1993.

-Pelisson was president of the Union des Français de l'Etranger from 1997–2023.
+Pelisson was president of the Union des Français de l'Étranger from 1997–2023.

 On 27 January 2011, he delivered a press conference concerning the reasons the Accor Group left Tunisia 3 years before.
 In his words, he mentioned "In Tunisia, we were forced, for example, to buy for 7 million euros a run-down hotel that was completely worthless, in order to allow the bank to list that sum as an asset.
 This is no longer possible".